What National Insurance do I pay as an employee?

 At present Lucy's earnings are below the lower earnings limit for Class 1 NIC.
 This means that she is not entitled to contributory benefits and is not accruing qualifying years for state pension purposes.

-Kerry earns £167 per week.
-She pays for a child to attend nursery.
+Kerry earns £170 per week.
+She pays for her child to attend nursery.
 Her employer suggests a salary sacrifice scheme whereby she gives up cash salary in exchange for her child attending a workplace nursery provided by her employer, as this will save her tax and NIC on nursery costs.
 The amount sacrificed is to be £55 a week.

-If she exchanges £55 of cash salary for £55 of workplace nursery provision each week, she will have cash earnings of only £112 per week.
+If she exchanges £55 of cash salary for £55 of workplace nursery provision each week, she will have cash earnings of only £115 per week.
 This will take her earnings below the lower earnings limit and outside the NIC system.
 This could adversely affect Kerry’s entitlement to contributory benefits, statutory maternity pay, statutory sick pay, and statutory adoption pay and also her state pension entitlement.
-Kerry could be entitled to some NIC credits that might give entitlement to some benefits.
+Kerry could be entitled to some NIC credits that might give entitlement to some benefits, but she would have to review the position carefully.

 This arrangement would also reduce Kerry's entitlement to tax credits on her childcare costs, because you cannot claim tax credits on childcare costs that are funded by someone else, for example, by your employer.
 She is therefore likely to lose much more in tax credits than she saves in Class 1 NIC.